A true reminder of once humanity's glory now a dying path

 Conclusion:

 Aristotle and Mark Twain, though separated by time and discipline, have left indelible marks on the intellectual landscape.
 Aristotle's emphasis on reason, ethics, and universal truths continue to influence philosophical thought, while Twain's insightful social commentary and literary craftsmanship resonate with readers even today.
-Their contributions serve as a reminder of the power of critical thinking, observation, and the written word in shaping our understanding of the world and challenging prevailing ideas.
+Their contributions serve as a reminder of the power of critical thinking, observation, and the written word in shaping our understanding of the world and challenging prevailing ideas."Excellence is never an accident.
+It is always the result of high intention, sincere effort, and intelligent execution." - Aristotle.

 "Kindness is the language which the deaf can hear and the blind can see."